scottyjoppy/sport-radar-calendar/README.md

 ### PS

-\**Environment variables are included solely for the purpose of submission, normally these would remain hidden*\*
+\** Environment variables are included solely for the purpose of submission, normally these would remain hidden *\*
+\** Additionally, database security has been limited to SELECT until time of interview *\*